samrocksc/samrocksc.github.io/_public/index.md

 This site is part blog, hobbyist coding, and information site about what I do and how I operate as a coffee shop owner.

-I recently stopped providing a blog roll from tumblr, you can read more about why I chose to do so [here] (/public/rants/death-to-blogs *death to blogs*).
+I recently stopped providing a blog roll from tumblr, you can read more about why I chose to do so [here](/public/rants/death-to-blogs).
 I hope you enjoy some of the ramblings and writings on the site.
 I update it semi-frequently.